rubrikinc/terraform-provider-polaris/README.md

   *WARN*, *INFO*, *DEBUG*, *TRACE* and *OFF*.
 The default log level of the provider is *WARN*.
 * *RUBRIK_POLARIS_TOKEN_CACHE* — Overrides whether the token cache should be used or not.
 By default, the token cache is used.
-* *RUBRIK_POLARIS_TOKEN_CACHE_DIR* — Overrides the directory where cached authentication tokens are be stored.
+* *RUBRIK_POLARIS_TOKEN_CACHE_DIR* — Overrides the directory where cached authentication tokens are stored.
 By default, the OS default directory for temporary files are used.
-* *RUBRIK_POLARIS_TOKEN_CACHE_KEY* — Overrides the encryption key used to encrypt authentication tokens.
-The encryption key needs to be exactly 32 bytes long and base64 encoded.
-By default, the encryption key is derived from the local user account or the service account.
+* *RUBRIK_POLARIS_TOKEN_CACHE_SECRET* — Overrides the secret used as input when generating an encryption key for the authentication token.

 ### Provider Credentials
 The provider supports both local user accounts and service accounts.
 For documentation on how to create either using